 We have distinctive mortgage industry expertise.
 We bring to bear regulatory experience, as well as capital markets and restructuring expertise.
 We have a long history of working with financial institutions, as well as with non-bank participants, in the mortgage industry.
 These include non-bank mortgage originators, servicers, providers of private mortgage insurance, and mortgage REITs.
 We also regularly counsel other specialty finance companies, including auto, credit card, equipment financing, and receivables financing companies.

 We are one of the few firms in the United States with dedicated, wide-ranging expertise in regulatory, transactional, restructuring and capital raising components of retail and wholesale financial services.
-With lawyers who have worked in all areas of the financial services industry, including as attorneys with the Federal Reserve System, the Office of the Comptroller of the Currency, the former Office of Thrift Supervision, the Securities and Exchange Commission, the Consumer Financial Protection Bureau, the Commodities Futures Trading Commission and other regulatory agencies, we are able to provide highly informed and practical counsel to banks and other financial market participants.
+With lawyers who have worked in all areas of the financial services industry, including as attorneys with the Federal Reserve System, the Office of the Comptroller of the Currency, the former Office of Thrift Supervision, the Securities and Exchange Commission, the Commodities Futures Trading Commission and other regulatory agencies, we are able to provide highly informed and practical counsel to banks and other financial market participants.
 Our expertise and experience in financial services is augmented by outstanding capability in capital markets, financial product structuring, financial services litigation and enforcement, mergers and acquisitions, recapitalizations and restructuring, tax, and securitization.
 We offer mortgage and specialty finance clients a critical combination of regulatory expertise and a deep understanding of the capital markets.